craflin/umdoc/Doc/manual.md

 # Installation

-The *umdoc* tool consists of a single binary without any notable dependencies except a *LaTeX* engine.
+The *umdoc* tool is a single binary without any notable dependencies except a *LaTeX* engine.
 To install it, simply [download](https://github.com/craflin/umdoc/releases) the binary for your platform, place it somewhere on your system and ensure that it can be found with the *PATH* environment variable.
-You can also call the *umdoc* tool directly if you do not want to touch your *PATH* variable.
+You can also call the *umdoc* tool directly, if you do not want to touch your *PATH* variable.

 Additionally, you have to install a *TeX* distribution like [*MiKTeX*](http://miktex.org) on Windows or [*TeX Live*](http://www.tug.org/texlive/) on Linux or Windows.
-Most Linux distributions provide packages for *TeX Live* that you can install with the packaging system of that distribution (*APT*, *RPM*, etc.).
+Most Linux distributions provide packages for *TeX Live* that you can be install with the packaging system of that distribution (*APT*, *RPM*, etc.).

-# Compilation

-If you do not trust binaries or if you want to participate in the development of *umdoc*, you can compile *umdoc* for yourself.

-## Windows

-* Clone the Git repository.
-* Initialize submodules.
-* Call `generate.bat` to generate a solution file (`umdoc.sln`) for Visual Studio 2013.
-* Open `umdoc.sln` in Visual Studio.
-* Compile the *umdoc* project in Visual Studio.

-## Linux

-* Ensure you have `git` and `g++` installed.
-* Clone the Git repository. `git clone git@github.com:craflin/umdoc.git`
-* Initialize submodules. `git submodule update --init`
-* Call `./generate` to compile *umdoc*.

 # Usage {#usage}

-The *umdoc* executable can be launched with the following arguments:
+The *umdoc* accepts the following arguments:

 ```
 umdoc [<input-file>] [-a <aux-directory>] [-e <latex-engine>] [-o <output-file>] [-t]
       [--<variable>=<value>]
 ```

-The default behavior of *umdoc* is to look in the working directory for a `umdoc.xml` file, which is converted into a *LaTeX* and into a *PDF* in the same directory.
+The default behavior of *umdoc* is to look in the working directory for a `umdoc.xml` file.
-This behavior can be changed by specifying the input file with `<input-file>` and/or the output file with `-o <output-file>`.
+This file is converted into a *LaTeX* and into a *PDF* in the same directory.
+Alternatively, input and output files can be explicitly specified using the optional `<input-file>` and `-o <output-file>` arguments.

 ##### Options